Designing a PWA with Bootstrap in 2023

 2Install your PWA

-Progressier makes your Bootstrap app installable, automatically creates an install page for your app, and gives you access to PWA promotion widgets.
+Progressier makes your Bootstrap app installable, automatically creates an installation page for your app, and gives you access to PWA promotion widgets.

 -